amirmasoudabdol/Bilbo/docs/data-strategies.md

 }
 ```

-We can configure the type and specifications of the model using `data_strategy` parameter.
-In the rest of this section, we will discuss two available options [Linear Model](/data-strategies.md#linear-model) and [Graded Response Model](/data-strategies.md#graded-response-model), and their available range of options.
+We can configure types and specifications of the model using `data_strategy` parameters.
+In the rest of this section, we discuss the specification of [Linear Model](/data-strategies.md#linear-model) and [Graded Response Model](/data-strategies.md#graded-response-model) data strategies as the two currently avilable methods.

 <!--
 | **Parameters** | **Value** / **Type** |